shukriadams/btrfs-encrypt-root/README.rst

 btrfs-encrypt-root
 ==================

+Permanently forked from https://gitlab.com/bronger/btrfs-encrypt-root (unmaintained).

+## How to install on Ubuntu

+This fork is confirmed working on Ubuntu 26.04, original script linked above is confirmed working on 24.04.
+Must be applied during a full reinstall, does not work on existing installs.

+A more detailed writeup is at this [blog post](https://blog.shukriadams.com/tech/Ubuntu26_btrfs_and_timeshift).

+- Ensure you have UEFI enabled.
+- Boot into Ubuntu installation ISO, advance to disk setup, select "Manaul installation".
+- Delete all existing partitions on your root disk.
+- In "Device for boot loader" dropdown select root disk, this will automatically create a FAT32 partition mounted to `/boot/efi`, if this doesn't happen UEFI is not set up properly.
+- Create an EXT4 partition on root disk, make it 1GB in size, select `/boot` as its mount.
+- Create a BTRFS partition with remaining disk space, select `/` as its mount.
+- Continue with installation until you get the option to reboot, select "Continue testing" instead to exit to installer desktop, then follow original author's instructions below.

+## How to run script

 Since Ubuntu 23.04, it cannot be installed anymore on an encrypted Btrfs.
 Moreover, no @ and @home subvolumes are created automatically during installation.
 Canonical deserted all users who had found a comfortable home in